FlaccidFacade/cliSkeleton/README.md

   pytest docs for ref:
   https://docs.pytest.org/en/6.2.x/

-  I like to use a visual representation for coverage report that maps what lines of code are covered or not with color.
+  I like to use a visual representation for coverage reports that map what lines of code are covered or not with color.

-  "coverage gutters" vscode extenstion creates an easy to view coverage report
+  "coverage gutters" vscode extension creates an easy-to-view coverage report in the editing window with highlights on the lines.

   Name: Coverage Gutters
   Id: ryanluker.vscode-coverage-gutters
-  Description: Display test coverage generated by lcov or xml - works with many languages
+  Description: Display test coverage generated by lcov or XML - works with many languages
   Version: 2.8.2
   Publisher: ryanluker
   VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters